-- Personal Storage:MIC staff users are provided with 10 Gigabytes of storage as required on the central storage infrastructure managed by ICT Services.
+- Personal Storage:MIC staff users are provided with space on the central storage infrastructure managed by ICT Services.
 This be accessed as a mapped P drive when logged on to college computers as a domain user.

 - Dropbox:ICT Services facilities Dropbox for Business.
 Dropbox for Business is a secure file sharing and storage solution for College domain users and college partners that do not have a college domain account.
 When sharing files/folders, users are advised to share these to individuals as opposed to using the sharing a link feature.
 The sharing a link feature publicly shares files/folders and this is not recommended.

 - Onedrive: Onedrive is a cloud storage service offered by ICT as part of Office 365.
 Once you've logged in to https://login.microsoft.com or the Onedrive app with your MIC credentials, you can access your Onedrive data from any device with an internet connection.
 You can also share your files with MIC staff and students, and you can edit documents in real time.

 ICT Equipment/Consumables:ICT Services has remit to procure and supply all ICT Hardware, software and consumables to staff in MIC.
 This ensures that maximum value is obtained by complying with national procurement rules and also that purchases are compatible with existing technologies in use within MIC.